-- The stock of microcap companies are often quoted on the OTC Bulletin Board (also called OTCBB) or OTC Link LLC (also called OTC Link).
-OTCBB and OTC Link do not require companies to apply for listing or to meet any minimum financial standards.
-Most of these companies do not meet the minimum listing requirements for trading on a national securities exchange, such as the New York Stock Exchange or the Nasdaq Stock Market.
+- The stocks of microcap companies are often quoted in the over-the-counter (OTC) market, including on DBOT ATS, Global OTC ATS, and OTC Link ATS, among other venues.
+Many of these companies do not meet the minimum listing requirements for trading on a national securities exchange, such as the New York Stock Exchange or the Nasdaq Stock Market

 Check the SEC’s EDGAR database and contact your state securities regulator to find out whether the marijuana-related company has registered its securities offering with the SEC or a state securities regulator.
 If the offering is not registered, exercise extreme caution if you spot any of these red flags of potential investment fraud:

 - “Guaranteed” high investment returns.
 If someone promises you a high rate of return on your investment, it likely is a fraudulent investment scheme.